Faculty and Advisor Resources For Assisting ACU International Students

 Caveats and Conditions

-This document does not contain a complete review of immigration regulations concerning F or J students, so advisors, coaches and staff are invited to discuss any questions they may have with the CIE.
-Please be aware that the regulations are subject to change as well.
+This document does not contain a complete review of immigration regulations or address specific situations.
+Advisors, faculty and staff are advised to discuss any questions they may have with the CIE.
+Please be aware that the regulations can and do change on a regular basis.
 This document should not be taken as legal advice; if legal advice is required, please contact an immigration attorney.

 Please feel free to contact the staff of the CIE anytime for assistance.

 Request an Appointment